A83 Rest and Be Thankful

 Statutory Process

-• Publication of Environmental Impact Assessment Report, draft Road Orders and Compulsory Purchase Order (CPO)
+The Statutory Process commenced with publication of Environmental Impact Assessment Report, draft Road Orders and Compulsory Purchase Order (CPO) for the schemes on 13 December 2024.

 Procurement